axibase/atsd/integration/itm/README.md

 ## Verifying Data in ATSD

-* Login into ATSD.
+* Log in to ATSD.
-* Click on Metrics tab and filter metrics by following prefixes:
+* Click to the Metrics tab and filter metrics with the following prefixes:

  - `klz`
   ![](images/klz_metrics.png)